kamrulsaad/aurora-car-parts-server/Readme.md

 - issue a jwt token for each user login
 - connect to mongodb database and access data stored in there
 - create-payment-intent for stripejs
+- verify jwt token for logged in user to prevent malicious attack